YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ![BB](https://azurlane.koumakan.jp/w/images/6/61/PennsylvaniaChibi.png "USS Pennsylvania") - **[USS Pennsylvania](https://azurlane.koumakan.jp/Pennsylvania)**
 * Skill:
   * Every 20s, 60% chance to launch a [barrage](http://p0.qhimg.com/t014b861d5b4b972e2f.gif)
-    * The 12 SHELLS are modified by 100% of Pennsylvania's FP and deal 120 bdmg with 70/100/90 modifiers.
+    * The 12 SHELLS deal 120 bdmg with 70/100/90 modifiers.
+Their damage is modified by 100% of the unit's FP.

 * Desc:
 >Often overlooked in favour of other barrage ships (eg. Hood, Washington), Pennsylvania plays it different from many others by having a timed proc instead of a main-gun-fire-based one.